Infinite-Song/Pytorch-StNet-Full-Implement/README.md

 The StNet is proposed by https://arxiv.org/pdf/1811.01549.pdf

 The rsults seem not correspond to the paper.
-I will try to fix this repositories.
+I will try to fix this problem.
+I am very interseting in this model.
+I really hope that the author can realese their code.